 The most successful bloggers all have something in common – they have a professional, well designed website with perfect functionality.
 It’s difficult to create a website like this on your own, particularly if you’re inexperienced.
-While there are free templates out there to help you begin, it’s best to work with a web design company if you want to make real money out of your blog and online business.
+While there are free templates out there to help you begin, it’s best to work with a web design company if you want to make real money out of your blog and online small business.
 They’ll get it up to a professional standard and ensure that it stands out from the crowd.

 You don’t need to get to know every other blogger on earth, but it would help to build relationships with the other bloggers in your particular business niche.
 Get to know how they write, what their audience likes, and build a rapport with them on social media.
 You’ll be able to help each other, compete for views, and network professionally while hopefully building some solid friendships.